ruiz-nju/Look-Back/README.md

 - ⬜️ 🧹 The full codebase is being **cleaned and documented**

 ## 🙏 Acknowledgements
+* The training codes are built on [EasyR1](https://github.com/hiyouga/EasyR1)
-The evaluation scripts in this repository were built on top of the excellent work from the [NoisyRollout](https://github.com/NUS-TRAIL/NoisyRollout) repository.
+* The evaluation scripts in this repository were built on top of the excellent work from the [NoisyRollout](https://github.com/NUS-TRAIL/NoisyRollout) repository.
 We gratefully acknowledge the authors of this project for their contributions.